DreamCoder123/All-Interview-Question/README.md

 40. What is the @Controller annotation used for?
 The @Controller is a stereotype Spring MVC annotation to define a Controller.

+41. Can you create a controller without using @Controller or @RestController annotations?
+Yes!
+You can create a controller without @Controller or @RestController annotations by annotating the Spring MVC Controller classes using the @Component annotation.
+In this case, the real job of request mapping to handler method is done using the @RequestMapping annotation.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features